aatman-24/Leetcode-revision/Notes/1_sorting_two_pointer.md

 if A[right] is not the best candidate for given matching criteria then A[right+1] is also not because A[right] < A[right+1].
 Same for A[left].

-This approach is not for finding the closest sum...
+This approach is not just for finding the closest sum...
 It can be used anywhere in which we have to reduce the time complexity of O(N^2) to O(NLogN), and match that condition to remove extreme(left, right) based on some condition.

 Two Sum.